-The UNESCO Chair is a collaborative where research, education and outreach activities are not only done by the chair but with other people who can be students, faculty, staff or community members.
-The Chair has a few people are part of the core group who helps represent the chair in meetings and contribute ideas and feedback on activities.
+The UNESCO Chair is a collaborative where research, education and outreach activities are not only done by the Chair, but also with other people who can be students, faculty, staff or community members.
+Dr. Vasseur has a few people who are part of the core group who help represent the Chair in meetings and contribute ideas and feedback on activities.

 Christine Daigle is Professor of Philosophy, Chancellor’s Chair for Research Excellence, and Director of the Posthumanism Research Institute (https://brocku.ca/pri/).
 Her research has focused on Existentialism and Phenomenology, specifically the works of Friedrich Nietzsche, Jean-Paul Sartre, and Simone de Beauvoir.
 Her current research focuses on feminist theory and posthumanist thinking.
 Specifically, she is working on an ontological reconceptualization of the human being that understands our entanglement in being and with all other beings in a novel way, focusing on vulnerability and its ethical potential.
 This research project has some ramifications in terms of environmental thinking and our collective and individual responsibility toward our individual, collective, and entangled selves.
 Her research in environmental posthumanities examines the Anthropocene and a reframed notion of sustainability.